-The Bank is exposed to foreign exchange risk to the extent of its open position in each non-sterling currency.
+In 2018 the Bank was exposed to foreign exchange risk to the extent of its open position in each non-Sterling currency.
 The Bank undertakes foreign exchange orders on behalf of customers.
 The Bank has stipulated an internal limit for maximum open position and it is measuring and monitoring this open position on a daily basis.

-As at 31st December 201,7 the net foreign exchange positions taken by the Bank were not material.
+As at 31st December 2018 the net foreign exchange positions taken by the Bank were not material.